georust/rinex/rinex-cli/doc/cycle-slip.md

 <img align="center" width="650" src="https://github.com/gwbres/rinex/blob/main/doc/plots/esbc00dnk_glo_cs_zoom.png">

 Almost all epochs at the beginning of the day were affected for R12(L3) and one or two for R21(L2).
-All GPS vehicules are sane, 95% of Glonass vehicules are sane too.
+All GPS vehicles are sane, 95% of Glonass vehicles are sane too.

 ## Definitions